 Google Cloud IAM is currently tied up with the Google account of the user.

 If you want to grant access to any user (member), you need to invite the user with his Gmail ID only.
 As of now, you can grant only 3 high-level permissions to access the resources:

 Is owner – is a Cloud Platform Administrator user, he has full control on the Projects, Permissions, and Cloud Resources

 Can edit – is a Cloud Power User, he has full control only on the Cloud Resources

-Problems with current version of IAM in Google Compute Engine
+Problems with the current version of IAM in Google Compute Engine

-If you want to grant any of the above permission for any user, the user will have complete access on all the Compute Engine resources like: VM Instances, Disks, Networks, Load balancing, Routes, Firewalls and etc. There is no granular level of permissions to allow/deny access to the resources.
-This will put the customer workloads exposed to high risks in respect to privacy, security and availability.
+If you want to grant any of the above permission for any user, the user will have the complete access on all the Compute Engine resources like VM Instances, Disks, Networks, Load balancing, Routes, Firewalls and etc. There is no granular level of permissions to allow/deny access to the resources.
+This will put the customer workloads exposed to high risks with respect to privacy, security, and availability.

 If I want to create a user with some administrator privileges to allow only creation of VMs, Creation of Disks and Snapshots but deny the Firewalls access, termination/deletion of any other resources, right now I don’t have any way to do it.

 How to improve IAM in Google Compute Engine